-Office of the Vice-President Academic Affairs
+Office of the Vice-President for Academic Affairs

 Dr Monica Ward is the DCU Dean of Teaching and Learning.
 She oversees and advises on a wide range of matters pertaining to taught programmes and provides institutional leadership in the consistent pursuit of excellence in teaching and in assessment, leading and providing strategic academic input into related strategic initiatives in the areas of digital learning innovation and student profile/programme portfolio development, among others.
 As Chair of the University Standards Committee, she has particular responsibilities regarding academic quality assurance and governance and related alignment of practice with policy, including consistent application of DCU Marks & Standards as they relate to the University’s portfolio of taught programmes.

 Prior to taking up this role, she was the Assistant Head for Teaching Excellence in the School of Computing at DCU.
 Her areas of interest include Computer Assisted Learning (particularly Computer Assisted Language Learning), Educational Technologies, Computer Science Education and the Scholarship of Teaching and Learning.